 But it’s true.
 I have a business account all set up for this blog.
 I am self- employed.

-I think, for a long time, the people in my life just thought I was just some housewife with a nice camera who loved to take pictures of my food.
-Well, it kind of started out that way.
+I think, for a long time, the people in my life just thought I was just some homemaker with a nice camera who loved to take pictures of my food.
+Well, it started out that way.
 But, there is more to it than that.

 One of my first posts was featured on some larger websites, I saw all the traffic that came in, and I was hooked.

-1) Create REALLY good articles that people will want to read– Seems so simple, right? whether you’re a food, craft, parent, political, or DIY blogger.
-You need to create content that is new, exciting and relevant.
+1) Create excellent articles that people will want to read– Seems so simple, right?
+Whether you’re a food, craft, parent, political, or DIY blogger, you need to create content that is new, exciting and relevant.
 People surf the internet every day, and they are looking for something NEW all the time.
 People don’t want to read about a simple chocolate chip cookie for the thousandth time.
 You have to think outside the box.
 Now, is an awesome time to be a food blogger.
 I do believe that we are in the middle of a new food revolution, and I love being a part of it.

 2) Take amazing pictures- You cannot be a successful food blogger without decent photos.
 There.
 I said it.
-When people click on to your website, they are looking for an “experience”.
-Taking good photos is a huge part of the ” creating really good articles” part. ( if you are going to write about a simple chocolate chip cookie, that photo needs to be breathtaking).
+When people click on to your website, they are looking for an “experience.”
+Taking good photos is a huge part of the ” creating excellent articles” part. ( if you are going to write about a simple chocolate chip cookie, that photo needs to be breathtaking).
 My photos are still a work in progress.

 3) The two things I mentioned above come with time and practice- Very few bloggers start out with amazing content and photos.
 If I go back to my first post, I cringe a little at the random craft projects I thought people would be interested in.
 I cringe at my photo taking ability even more.
 Like anything else, you have to take the time to develop your skills.
 Blogging is a business, and obtaining the knowledge you need to be a success takes time and practice.
 I love this clip by Ira Glass from This American Life.
 It’s so true.